vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 about 45 minutes each way and about 15 minutes at the location.

 Around 10 minutes into the return trip, I experienced mild shoulder pain in my right shoulder.
-I was carrying my bagpack on my shoulders but the load on it was minimal.
-The shoulder pain continued in mild form though it was alleviated by taking the bagpack partly off my right shoulder.
-The pain largely subsided after I got home and removed my bagpack.
+I was carrying my backpack on my shoulders but the load on it was minimal.
+The shoulder pain continued in mild form though it was alleviated by taking the backpack partly off my right shoulder.
+The pain largely subsided after I got home and removed my backpack.

 ## Wednesday March 27